What should limited company owners know about bookkeeping?

 If you are a small business which is committed to conducting your own bookkeeping, we have put together this list of quick tips to help you on your way:

-• Accept a helping hand – there is plenty of sound advice which you can benefit from, including the excellent videos and webinars offered by HMRC.
+• Accept a helping hand—there is plenty of sound advice available, including the videos and webinars offered by HMRC.

 • Claim your expenses – as a small company, you can reclaim the cost of all legitimate business expenses against your Corporation Tax bill.
 If you are VAT registered, you can reclaim VAT on any purchases you make.
 For this reason, it is essential that you keep accurate records and receipts, for everything from travel to stationery.

-• Work smarter, not harder – there is a plethora of accounting software packages on the market which can make bookkeeping a more efficient and more accurate process.
-Choose a package which suits both your budget and your requirements to save yourself precious time.
-Many Cloud-based packages take the administrative hassle out of the equation.
+• Work smarter, not harder.
+There is a plethora of accounting software packages on the market that can make bookkeeping more efficient and accurate.
+Choose a package that suits your budget and requirements to save yourself precious time.
+Many Cloud-based packages – including FreeAgent and Xero – take the administrative hassle out of the equation.

 • Don’t forget to budget for taxes – you should set aside funds to pay your Corporation and VAT liabilities.
 You should only ever draw down dividends from retained profit.